martinvium/rastgen/README.md

 # Rastgen

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/rastgen`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+A simple gem for now, to satisfy a need to be able to do simple refactorings reliably in bulk.

 ## Installation